bollu/bollu.github.io/README.md

 \end{align*}
 $$

-### Harmonic sries as the combinatorial version of logarithm
+### Harmonic series as the combinatorial version of logarithm

 In the continuous case, we have that $\integral 1/x = \log x$.
 In the discrete case, we get $\sum_{i=1}^n 1/x \equiv H_n$, the sum of the